mAbdelfatah11/DO288-apps/labs/pipelines-creation/README.md

    tkn p start nodejs-build -w name=shared,volumeClaimTemplateFile=volume-template.yaml
    ```

-4. Interactivly watch the pipeline tasks in thier progress to push the final image to the quay registry with repository name called 'exchange'
+4. Interactivly watch the pipeline tasks in thier progress to build and push the final image to the quay registry at repository name called 'exchange'

      ![pipeline](./screens/pipeline.png)